efeyaryukey75/firefox-script/README.md

 ##Set execute permission;

-chmod +x firefox-script.sh
+chmod +x Firefox-Script.sh

 ##Run the sh file

-sudo ./firefox-script.sh
+sudo ./Firefox-Script.sh

 This is a bash script to download and run the latest Firefox 64 bit for Linux.